Swedz/MI-Tweaks/docs/FLUX_AND_EU_TRANSFORMERS.md

 currently supported cables in the FE Cables tag, see [this file](../src/main/resources/data/c/tags/item/fe_cables.json).
 If there are any cables that you think should be added to this tag, let me know and I can add them - or you can add them yourself for your pack.

+# EU Transformer

+The EU Transformer is very similar to the Flux Transformer, but works in the opposite direction (FE -> EU).
+By default, there is no recipe for this block, since it has a much larger impact on gameplay than the Flux Transformer does.